rust-lang/rustc-dev-guide/src/queries/salsa.md

 Salsa's actual model is much richer, allowing many kinds of inputs and many different outputs.
-For example, integrating Salsa with an IDE could mean that the inputs could be manifests (`Cargo.toml`, `rust-toolchain.toml`), entire source files (`foo.rs`), snippets and so on.
+For example, integrating Salsa with an IDE could mean that the inputs could be manifests (`Cargo.toml`, `rust-toolchain.toml`), entire source files (`foo.rs`), snippets, and so on.
 The outputs of such an integration could range from a binary executable, to lints, types (for example, if a user selects a certain variable and wishes to see its type), completions, etc.

 ## How does it work?